Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

 Vegan Festivals in Japan

-Most vegan festivals are held during spring and autumn.
+Most vegan festivals in Japan are held during spring and autumn.

 📖 Check out my full list of 130+ vegan festivals around the world.